Quirkbot/QuirkbotCODE/src/info/privacy-policy.md

 In order to build projects or comment on other users' projects, you need to make an account.
 During account creation, we may ask you for a username, your country, birth month and year, gender, and your email address (or your parent or guardian's email address if you are under 13 years old).
 We ask that you select a user name that does not disclose your real name or other information that could identify you.
 Other users can see your username and country, but not your age, gender, or email address.

 ### User-generated Content:
 All of your Quirkbot projects, comments, and forum posts are stored on the Quirkbot servers.
-Other users can see your projects, comments, and forum posts, along with your username.
+All your projects, comments, and forum posts, along with your username are public accessible, meaning that anyone can view them.
 Because the Quirkbot Team is responsible for moderation, we have access to all content stored on the Quirkbot website.
 If you prefer to work on projects in complete privacy, you can program your Quirkbot offline by using the [Quirkbot Arduino Library](https://github.com/Quirkbot/QuirkbotArduinoLibrary/releases/latest) and [Quirkbot Arduino Hardware](https://github.com/Quirkbot/QuirkbotArduinoHardware/releases/latest).

 ### Usage Information:
 When you use Quirkbot, our servers will automatically store a limited amount of information about how you use the website.
 This information includes a number that identifies your computer (the IP address), which pages you visited, and what browser you are using.